A welcome email is the first email you send to your subscribers as soon as they join your email list.

 easier to get them to take a small action now compared to asking them weeks or months later.

 Key Takeaway: The first email is the best time to ask your subscribers to whitelist your email address, so future emails always land in their Primary inbox (for Gmail) and NOT the Spam folder.
 This will improve your open and click rates on future emails.

 Business is about solving a problem people are willing to pay you for.
 This is especially true if you’re a content creator, freelancer, or service-based agency.

 But how do you know what problem your audience is dying to get rid of?

 The shortcut: You ask them.

-On the side, I run a blog about personal productivity and performance for high-level professionals and executives.
+On the side, I run a blog sharing about personal productivity for professionals and executives.
 To get into their heads, I ask every new subscriber about ONE thing they want to improve.